 4. Surgical skills (under supervision).
-Perform tangential burn wound excision, harvest split thickness autografts, apply and secure autografts to wound, use skin graft mesher, perform escharotomy and insert central lines.
+For burn surgery, perform tangential burn wound excision, harvest split thickness autografts, apply and secure autografts to wound, use skin graft mesher, and perform escharotomy.
+For plastic surgery, learn about the reconstructive ladder and advanced techniques for wound closure.

-The subintern will function as an intern on the Burn Surgery team.
-Time spent in the OR will engage the student in the operative decision- making and basic operative skills outlined in the objectives to prepare the student for surgery residency.
-The subintern will prepare an educational didactic presentation for the Burn conference, lead rounds on their patients, see patients in the clinic, and operate as described above.
+The subintern will function as an intern on the Plastic/Burn Surgery team.
+Time spent in the OR will engage the student in the operative decision-making and basic operative skills outlined in the objectives to prepare the student for surgery residency.
+The subintern will prepare an educational didactic presentation for our educational conference, lead rounds on their patients, see patients in the clinic, and operate as described above.
+For the new plastic/burn surgery sub internship, the student will be expected to take call for 2 weekends (out of their 4 week rotation) along with select weekdays (for maxillofacial trauma call) at the discretion of the plastics chief resident but not to exceed duty hour rules.
+No night shifts.
+Rotation will primarily be inpatient direct patient care but will also include outpatient clinics and consult components.

-Supervision will be from the Burn Service team including attendings, residents and PAs.
-The subinterns will be expected to present all patients to a team member and will be supervised during all procedures/ surgeries.
+Supervision will be from the Plastic/Burn Service team including attendings, residents and APPs.
+The subinterns will be expected to present all patients to a team member and will be supervised during all procedures/surgeries.